 New financial advice laws are set to make their way through Federal Parliament this year.
-They will ban commissions and other forms of payment for advice that could cause the adviser to give conflicted advice, such as payments for pushing a certain volume of business into a particular investment
+They will ban commissions and other forms of payment for advice that could cause the adviser to give conflicted advice, such as payments for pushing a certain volume of business into a particular investment product.

 Advisers will also be legally required to act in the best interests of their clients.

 It’s all great news but some of the rules will only apply to new clients so if you have an existing relationship with a financial adviser, make sure you’re not paying too much for advice.

 Once the new laws are in place, advisers will be required to regularly renegotiate their relationship with each and every client.
 This will give all consumers of financial advice the opportunity to make sure they’re completely happy with the service they’re receiving for the fees they pay.

 In the meantime, there’s nothing stopping you from asking your financial adviser to give you a complete update on the status of your relationship, including how your investments are performing, the strategies you have in place and how much the relationship is costing you each year.